 Vulnerability Management Team

 This handbook page describes how the Vulnerability Management team works on a day to day, quarter to quarter basis.
-We recognise this process is iterative and requires regular introspection to ensure we are always improving and not stagnating in our approach.
+We recognize this process is iterative and requires regular introspection to ensure we are always improving and not stagnating in our approach.

 Planning

-Vulnerability Management follows GitLab product milestones Prior to a new milestone beginning, planning is performed to define the expected outcome of the next milestone, and the work required to accomplish it.
+Prior to a new milestone beginning, planning is performed to define the expected outcome of the next milestone, and the work required to accomplish it.
 We review our ability to deliver this work within the milestone and commit/adjust to issues to fit.
-Additionally, any unscoped and unsized work is qualified and labelled.
+Additionally, any work which is not scoped or not sized is qualified and labelled.

 How do we breakdown quarterly items into appropriately sized work items (issues)?